Solutions

 FBM means Fulfilled By Merchant.
 With this method, you’re required to store, pack and ship products yourself.

-Most of the time, you don’t actually do this yourself – instead, you’ll work with a third-party logistics (3PL) company to manage your supply chain.
+Most of the time, you don’t actually do this yourself – instead, FBM sellers work with a third-party logistics (3PL) company to manage ERP supply chain management.

 Listing and selling a product with FBM is mostly the same as FBA.
 You set up product listings the same way, only you choose a different fulfillment method.

-With FBM, once orders come through, you’re responsible for making sure orders go out to customers.
+With Fulfillment By Merchant, once orders come through, you’re responsible for making sure orders go out to customers.

-The only fees charged by Amazon for selling with FBM are the base Amazon seller fees ($39.99 for the Professional selling plan, or $0.99 per item for the Individual selling plan).
+The only Amazon fees fulfillment by merchant are the base Amazon seller fees ($39.99 for the Professional selling plan, or $0.99 per item for the Individual selling plan).

 You will still have to pay for storage and shipping.
 But you can likely find cheaper alternatives to FBA with third-party fulfillment centers.